Mary Calvagna, MS

 Many things can influence the likelihood and severity of nausea and vomiting:

-There are some things you can do to help control the nausea and vomiting associated with chemotherapy:
+There are some things that can be done to help control the nausea and vomiting associated with chemotherapy:

-Drugs have been developed to help control the nausea and vomiting associated with chemotherapy, many of which can be extremely effective.
-These drugs include the following:
+Drugs have been developed to help control the nausea and vomiting associated with chemotherapy, many of which can be extremely effective:

 Chemotherapeutic drugs can cause painful side effects as well.
 They can damage nerves, most often in the fingers and toes, which leads to burning, numbness, tingling, or shooting pain.
-Some drugs also cause mouth sores, headaches, muscle sores, and stomach pains.
+Some drugs also cause mouth sores, head and muscle aches, and joint pain and stomach pain.
 Because not everyone who undergoes chemotherapy experiences pain, it is important to let your doctor know if you feel pain.
 Steps can be taken to relieve it.
 There are many different medications and methods to help control pain.

 The goal of pain control is to prevent pain that can be prevented and to control pain that cannot be prevented.
 Talk with your doctor to determine what method or methods will work best for you.

 Hair loss is a notorious side effect of chemotherapy, but not all chemotherapeutic drugs cause hair loss.
 Talk with your doctor to see if the regimen you are on may cause hair loss.